riteek1997/CPI_Lens_Extension/README.md

 ## 🚀 Why CPI Lens?

 SAP CPI is powerful, but daily development and support tasks can be time-consuming:
-- Finding failed or idle iFlows
+- Finding "ghosted" or idle iFlows
 - Tracking message processing trends
 - Managing duplicates and test artifacts
 - Switching between external tools for formatting and schema work